Conservation

 You can support our conservation efforts by donating while you visit or when purchasing tickets for your next visit.

-Learn MoreAnchor, and all of our animals, eat seafood that has been sustainably sourced.
+All of our animals eat seafood that has been sustainably sourced.
 If you order a meal from our Marketplace Cafe, your seafood is also guaranteed to be sustainably sourced.
-Participating in Seafood Watch and making smart seafood choices, is a great way for you to help shark species.
+Participating in Seafood Watch and making smart seafood choices is a great way for you to help shark species.
+Pick up a Seafood Watch Pocket Guide at the Membership Desk or during one of our Animal Encounters!

 The best part of this “tour” is that it can be enjoyed in any order and at any pace.
 You can even continue to listen and learn after your visit has ended!

-Our microplastic research program is a community science study aimed at analyzing the micro-plastic concentrations on beaches of the Jersey Shore, as a partnership between Save Coastal Wildlife, The Plastic Wave Project, and Save Barnegat Bay.
-The main goals of the research are 1) To begin to observe when and where microplastics congregate along the Jersey shore.
+Our microplastic research program is a community science study aimed at analyzing the micro-plastic concentrations on beaches of the Jersey Shore, as a partnership between Save Coastal Wildlife and Save Barnegat Bay.
+The main goals of the research are 1) To observe when and where microplastics congregate along the Jersey shore.
 2) To bring an opportunity for community science to the community and help make science more accessible to anyone who is interested in learning about microplastics.
 3) To educate the public about microplastics.
 Have a local waterway or beach in your area?
 Learn how to get involved, here!

-Learn MoreEach July, Adventure Aquarium takes part in the month-long Plastic Free Ecochallenge to encourage guests, staff and partners to shift away from our single-use plastic dependency and make a more conscious effort to take care for our ecosystems.
-Stay tuned for details on how you can join Adventure Aquarium’s team – Together, let’s create a plastic-free world!
+In honor of Plastic Free July, Adventure Aquarium takes part in the month-long W.I.L.D.
+Zero Waste Challenge (formerly known as the Plastic Free Ecochallenge) to encourage guests, staff and partners to shift away from our single-use plastic dependency and make a more conscious effort to adopt sustainable habits and take care of our ecosystems.
+Check out our social media this summer for details on how you can join Adventure Aquarium’s team.
+Together, let’s create a plastic-free world!

 In October 1998, the Atlantic States Marine Fisheries Commission (ASMFC) Horseshoe Crab Management Plan adopted an annual spawning survey conducted along the shores of Delaware Bay.
 Considering that a Delaware Bay volunteer spawning survey had been in existence since 1990, the ASMFC opted to continue this volunteer-based survey with additional statistical guidance from the United States Geological Service (USGS).
 Every May and June during the full and new moon evening high tides, volunteers annually donate their time to count crabs on the beaches of the Delaware Bay in both Delaware and New Jersey.
 Each lunar date is bracketed with surveys occurring on the day of the peak spawning tide, the prior two days, and the following two days.